Sharpryan20/ci-project-2/README.md

 ## Bugs

 When first trying to implement the increment score function, I came across a few times that it would increase the score no matter if the question was answered correctly.
-Sometimes it would also increase it but by mire than 1 point.
-I realised that I was calling the 'IncrementScore' function in the wrong function.
+Sometimes it would also increase it but by more than 1 point.
+I realized that I was calling the 'IncrementScore' function in the wrong function.

 # Deployment